Wondering how to cook a turkey? This is the easiest, most basic, step-by-step guide for how to cook a turkey for a stress-free Thanksgiving.

 Wash your hands frequently with hot, soapy water.
 Wipe up juices with paper towels and discard.
 Clean dishes and utensils in hot, soapy water.
 Disinfect surfaces and sink.

-3. Can I cook my turkey ahead of time?
-Yes!
-You can cook it ahead of time.
-Carve the turkey and store in an airtight container in the fridge or freezer with all of the juices.
+Yes, you can cook it ahead of time.
+Carve the turkey and store it in an airtight container in the fridge or freezer with all of the juices.
 Thaw the turkey and then reheat it in a slow cooker on Thanksgiving Day.